-Allan LEONARD is co-founder and editor-in-chief at FactCheckNI and is a peace journalist and editor-in-chief of Shared Future News, which reports on peacebuilding in Northern Ireland.
-He served as managing director at the Northern Ireland Foundation, an independent charity established to promote peace and reconciliation, where he also gained international experience supporting programmes in other divided societies.
-His professional background includes project and staff management, fundraising, marketing and communication.
+Allan LEONARD is co-founder and editor-in-chief at FactCheckNI, Northern Ireland’s first and only dedicated fact-checking service.
+He has served in senior management positions in several charities established to promote peace and reconciliation, where he also gained international experience supporting programmes in other divided societies.
+Allan’s professional background includes project and staff management, fundraising, marketing and communication.

 Orna YOUNG is co-founder and research director of FactCheckNI.
 She holds a PhD in politics from Queen’s University Belfast and is a co-founder of Transformative Connections (TranConn).
 Her expertise lies in bespoke research design, community-based research, ethnographic and action research, social media and how it informs inter-communal dynamics and report writing.
 Orna has previously lectured part-time at a local university, and also appears as a social and political commentator for the BBC and UTV.

 John FOSTER has been a secondary school teacher at Methodist College Belfast (MCB) since 1986, where he has held the position of Boarding Master and teacher in charge of school charities.
 He initiated and developed a successful Model United Nations programme, which saw MCB host twelve international conferences, with pupils since the 1990s attend events in the UK, Ireland, and the United States.
 John discovered FactCheckNI at a Democracy Day event sponsored by Building Change Trust, which led to rolling out a programme of fact-checking training to some 200 Fourth Form and 600 Sixth Form students at Methody.
 He is excited about the prospect of students delivering fact-checking training to their peers.
 John is highly motivated to improve the political literacy of citizens.